Vedang085iitm/Resume/README.md

  - Introduction to Database Systems
  - Life Sciences
  - Financial Institutions And Markets
-         -Courses which I am panning to take in semester-7 -Pattern Recognition And MAchine Learning
+ - Courses which I am panning to take in semester-7

+              -Pattern Recognition And Machine Learning
               - Introduction To Cryptography/ Quantum Alogorithms

 ## Major Projects
-- **Searching and Sorting**:
-  - Searched in array input in O(N) time complexity and sorted in non-decreasing order in O(logN) time complexity.

-- **Document Indexing**:
-  - Generated indices in increasing order for user input strings in O(NlogN) time complexity.

-- **Anomaly Sort**:
-  - Designed a new O(N) time complexity algorithm for sorting which works on almost sorted inputs.

-- **Dictionary Sorting**:
-  - Sorted words in dictionary order in O(NK) time complexity.

-- **Travel Planner**:
-  - Implemented a program to help plan travels.

-- **Book Indexing**:
-  - Generated the index for a book using a sequence of index entries.

-- **Map and Fold**:
-  - Implemented template functions map and fold using STL transform algorithm.

 - **DNA Genome Sequencing**:
   - Checked whether a DNA genome is infected by a disease using tries.